Fractal

 Current computing at the network edge is too often about location.
 The technology, delivered by current hardware vendors, remains the same.

-With a Fractal Programming architecture and methodology, edge computing becomes an entirely new distributed processing software technology eliminating expensive legacy software taxes like Oracle, VMware, etc. used to develop and deploy large production systems.
+With a Fractal Computing architecture and methodology, edge computing becomes an entirely new distributed processing software technology eliminating expensive legacy software taxes like Oracle, VMware, etc. used to develop and deploy large production systems.

 With such edge computing there is no need for data centers, in the cloud or on premise.